zhangsoledad/rfcs/rfcs/0000-verification/0000-verification.md

     4. capacity verification

        * Transaction capacity sum of inputs MUST greater or equal capacity sum of outputs.
-       * All outputs' occupied_capacity MUST less than specify capacity.
+       * All outputs' occupied_capacity MUST less than or equal to specify capacity.

     5. input uniqueness verification

-        Input must be uniqueness.
+        Input must be unique.

     6. input/dep status verification